Asymptotically Optimal Locally Private Heavy Hitters via Parameterized Sketches: Abstract

 \section{Abstract}

+We study the frequency estimation problem under the local differential privacy model.
+Frequency estimation is a fundamental computational question, and differential privacy has become the de-facto standard, with the local version (LDP) affording even greater protection.
+On large input domains, sketching methods and hierarchical search methods are commonly and successfully, in practice, applied for reducing the size of the domain, and for identifying frequent elements.
+It is therefore of interest whether the current theoretical analysis of such algorithms is tight, or whether we can obtain algorithms in a similar vein that achieve optimal error guarantee.

-We present two new local differentially private algorithms for frequency estimation.
+We introduce two algorithms for LDP frequency estimation.
 One solves the fundamental frequency oracle problem; the other solves the well-known heavy hitters identification problem.
-Consistent with prior art, these are randomized algorithms.
-As a function of failure probability~$\beta$, the former achieves optimal worst-case estimation error for every~$\beta$, while the latter is optimal when~$\beta$ is at least inverse polynomial in~$n$, the number of users.
-In both algorithms, server running time is~$\tilde{O}(n)$ while user running time is~$\tilde{O}(1)$.
-Our frequency-oracle algorithm achieves lower estimation error than the prior works of \citeauthor{BNST17} (NeurIPS \citeyear{BNST17}).
-On the other hand, our heavy hitters identification method is as easily implementable as \algoTreeHist{} (\citeauthor{BNST17}, \citeyear{BNST17}) and has superior worst-case error, by a factor of $\Omega(\sqrt{\log n})$.
+As a function of failure probability,~$\beta$, the former achieves optimal worst-case estimation error for every~$\beta$; the latter is optimal when~$\beta$ is at least inverse polynomial in~$n$, the number of users.
+In each algorithm, server running time and memory usage are~$\tilde{O}(n)$ and~$\tilde{O}(\sqrt{n})$, respectively, while user running time and memory usage are both~$\tilde{O}(1)$.
+Our frequency-oracle algorithm achieves lower estimation error than \citeauthor{BNST17} (NeurIPS \citeyear{BNST17}).
+On the other hand, our heavy hitters identification method improves the worst-case error of \algoTreeHist{} (ibid) by a factor of $\Omega(\sqrt{\log n})$; it avoids invoking error-correcting codes, known to be theoretically powerful, but yet to be implemented efficiently.